wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

 are that new transactions may begin without being aware of the ongoing write phase. **The atomic fetch-and-increment to obtain ct can be thought of as a contract which guarantees that after this point, read operations to any data item in the write set must return the updated value (till the next overwrite)**.
-Failing to observe this contract will result in new transactions not being able to read the most up-to-date value although in has been logically committed.
+Failing to observe this contract will result in new transactions not being able to read the most up-to-date value although they have been logically committed.

 To fix this problem, the acquisition of ct must be postponed, till the point that all write back completes.
 To see why this works, consider concurrently spawning transactions.
 They either obtain bt before the committing transaction